I run back up to the press box. We have a visitor, Dean Epps. My Harvard career hanging by a thread is at a turning point.

 “No,” she clamps down on my dick, determined to complete her second orgasm.

 Her assertiveness tweaks my passive side.
 I give in to her hurried race to cum.
 We climax together.
-My long skinny dick whipping and spurting deep inside her cunt.
+My long skinny dick twisting, turning and spurting deep inside her cunt.
 She screams in ecstasy, and then collapses semi-conscious as she finishes.
 I pull out and hug her.
 I glance to my left.
 Tim and Trudie are kneeling beside my bed, anxious and concerned about our fucking.

 “She’s not dead,” I assert.
 “I wanted to slow down but she took over and charged to orgasm.”